Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

   * note collection
   * note searching
-  * principles collection (attitudinal and design) I'll be thinking about and experimenting with these this fall.
+  * principles collection (attitudinal and design)

 Given that I'm in an exploratory phase, I should move fast and break things.